-the proportions used. mes of the components used during manufacture and Describe the nature and origin of the materials used of manufacturing process, where applicable.
+State the common names of the components used during manufacture and the proportions used.
+Describe the nature and origin of the materials used and a brief description of manufacturing process, where applicable.

---------------------------------------

 (attach additional pages if necessary)

 Is the product to be diluted prior to use?

 Yes / No (Delete one)